Computing and ICT

 - Graphics – Flash/Photoshop

-- Pupils will study a range of practical and theory topics that will support development of their skills and knowledge.
-The theory content will include computer science units and practical will involve learning how to program using Python.
-Pupils will also design and create games using Kodu and also develop their graphic and web authoring skills using Adobe Photoshop and Dreamweaver.
+Pupils will study computer science theory and will learn how to program using Python and Raspberry Pi.
+Pupils will also design and create games using Mission Maker and Kodu.
+Pupils will also be taught graphic and web authoring skills using Adobe Photoshop and Dreamweaver.

 GCSE Computer Science